Dean Castle: Ground floor

-The ground floor housed the cellar which housed the original kitchen for the Great hall above.
+The keep has four floors and the ground floor housed the cellar which housed the original kitchen for the Great hall above.
 Also on the ground floor was the bottleneck dungeon.
 When the keep was originally built both the kitchen and dungeon could only be accessed from the first floor via a ladder, there were no doors leading outside.

 First floor

 The first floor is where the Great Hall with its large vaulted ceiling is situated.
 The Great Hall was mainly used for grand banquets and entertainment for the lord and his guests.
 Guests staying at the castle would have also slept on the floor of the Great Hall.
 The Hall also served as a court as the lord would act as a judge passing verdicts and sentences for crimes committed in the surrounding area.

 The first floor also has a minstrel's gallery where a group of travelling minstrels would play instruments and act for the Lord and Lady sitting below.
 Off the minstrel's gallery is the minstrels changing room, where the travelling players would change into their bright costumes.
 This room would also have been used by the minstrels to sleep in; the reason for them having their own private quarters was that it was feared that many of them would have been carrying disease.
 They slept here to stop them passing any ailments on to other guests.
 The guard room also sits on the first floor.
 The guard room has the only access to the dungeon in the castle, a small hole in the floor where prisoners were thrown in.
 A guard would always be present in this room to both guard the dungeon but also the only entrance to the castle, a small door above ground level, which is next to the guard room.

 Second floor

-The second floor houses the Solar a large room, used as the private chambers for the Lord and Lady.
-The Solar could be split into two using a large curtain, one half for Ladies and the other for men.
-There are two fireplaces in the Solar one on each side for either sex.
-The Solar also houses a small private chapel.
+The second floor houses the solar a large room, used as the private chambers for the Lord and Lady.
+The solar could be split into two using a large curtain, one half for Ladies and the other for men.
+There are two fireplaces in the solar one on each side for either sex.

+The solar also houses a small private chapel.
 This was used by the Lord and Lady of the castle and a priest who stayed in the castle would deliver mass to the family.
 A small ladies bowyer is present on this floor also.

-Third floor

-This is on top of the keep where archers could defend the castle if attacked.
+The castles third floor is on top of the keep where archers could defend the castle if attacked.
 On the third floor there is also a small set of apartments for soldiers to stay in.